crossbario/autobahn-python/doc/README.md

 # Documentation

-The documentation is generated using [Sphinx](http://sphinx.pocoo.org/) and the generated documentation is hosted [here](http://autobahn.ws/) under the language specific subsite.
+The documentation is generated using [Sphinx](http://sphinx.pocoo.org/) and the generated documentation is hosted [here](http://autobahn.ws/python).

 ## Prerequisites